averbraeck/opentrafficsim/docs/04-demand/traffic-od.md

         &lfloor; <i>Vehicle model factory</i>
 </pre>

-The default implementation is `DefaultGTUCharacteristicsGeneratorOD`, which does the following:
+The default implementation is `DefaultLaneBasedGtuCharacteristicsGeneratorOd`, which does the following:

 * If the OD category contains a GTU type, a GTU of that type is generated.
 Otherwise, if there is a generator, it is used to draw a GTU type.
 If neither is defined, a car is generated.
-* If a GTU type template is provided to the `DefaultGTUCharacteristicsGeneratorOD` for the GTU type, it is used to obtain GTU length, width, etc. Otherwise, default values for common GTU types are used.
+* If a GTU type template is provided to the `DefaultLaneBasedGtuCharacteristicsGeneratorOd` for the GTU type, it is used to obtain GTU length, width, etc. Otherwise, default values for common GTU types are used.
 * If the OD category contains a route, that route is used.
-Otherwise a route is determined by a route generator.
-For instance `RouteGeneratorOD. getDefaultRouteSupplier(…)` returns a generator which provides the shortest route from origin to destination.
-If no route supplier is provided, the route will be `null`, which might be ok on some simple networks.
+Otherwise it will be `null`, which might be ok on some simple networks.
-* If a strategical planner factory supplier was provided, it is used to obtain a strategical planner factory.
-Otherwise factories for a default LMRS model are created.
+* A strategical planner is created with the help of a provided `LaneBasedStrategicalPlannerFactory`.
 * If a vehicle mode factory is given, it is used to generate a vehicle model.
 Otherwise `VehicleModel.MINMAX` is used by default.

-By default the `GTU_TYPE` option has a `DefaultGTUCharacteristicsGeneratorOD`, without templates, without a route generator, without a strategical planner factory supplier, and without a vehicle model factory.
-This means default GTU characteristics (length, width, etc.), `null` routes, a default LMRS model are used and `VehicleModel.MINMAX` are used.
-For cases where this functionality is not sufficient, either some of the information needs to be specified in `DefaultGTUCharacteristicsGeneratorOD` or an implementation of `GTUCharacteristicsGeneratorOD` needs to be made, and set as `GTU_TYPE` option value.
-In section [How to set up model factories when using an OD matrix](/tutorials/simulation-setup#how-to-set-up-model-factories-when-using-an-od-matrix) a tutorial is available that gives some examples on how to use `DefaultGTUCharacteristicsGeneratorOD` or how to implement `GTUCharacteristicsGeneratorOD`.
+By default the `GTU_TYPE` option has a `null`, without templates.
+In section [How to set up model factories when using an OD matrix](/tutorials/simulation-setup#how-to-set-up-model-factories-when-using-an-od-matrix) a tutorial is available that gives some examples on how to use `DefaultLaneBasedGtuCharacteristicsGeneratorOd` or how to implement `LaneBasedGtuCharacteristicsGeneratorOd`.

 ## Markov chain for GTU types